-Note: Since resources sometimes go out of print or undergo changes, you may check the "Updates" portion of our website at www.heartofdakota.com for any needed replacement texts and schedules pertaining to our products.
+Note: Resources sometimes go out of print or undergo changes.
+Brief schedule changes between editions will be available under the "Updates" portion of our website at www.heartofdakota.com.
+Lengthier replacement schedules will be sent along with the purchase of the corresponding guide or book from Heart of Dakota.
 As the Internet is always changing, website addresses noted in the curriculum may change or become unavailable.
 Whenever possible, multiple options of Internet addresses have been included.
 If an address is no longer valid, and another option is not provided, check the "Updates" portion of our website for a replacement.